What to Expect During Your First Oncology Surgery Consultation

 • What are the chances of success with this surgery?

-• How many of these surgeries have you performed?
+• How many of these operations have you performed?

-• What are the potential complications, and how are they managed?
+• What are the possible complications and how will they be managed?

-It's also important to ask about the surgeon's experience and success rates with the procedure.
-Knowing how many similar surgeries they have performed and the typical outcomes can provide reassurance about their expertise.
-Additionally, understanding the potential complications and how they will be managed can help you prepare for the recovery process and any challenges that might arise.
+It is also advisable to inquire into the surgeon's experience with the procedure and his success rate.
+The amount of similar surgeries performed and typical outcomes should provide reassurance of his expertise.
+Besides, understanding the potential complications and how they will be managed will also prepare one for the recovery process and any challenges that might occur.

 Conclusion